Analytic Performance Evaluation of Underlay Relay Cognitive Networks with Channel Estimation Errors

 Due to the interference power constraint imposed on SUs operating in the underlay mode, their transmit power is limited and as such, their transmission range is reduced substantially.
 To overcome this constraint, SUs can apply relaying techniques, which take advantage of shorter range communication that results to lower path loss effects.
 Among various relaying techniques, decode-and-forward (DF) and amplify-and-forward (AF) deployments have been extensively investigated \cite{Laneman2004}.
 In DF, each relay decodes information from the source, re-encodes it, and forwards it to the destination.
 In AF, each relay simply amplifies the received signal and forwards it to the destination.
 Due to its capability of regenerating noise-free relayed signals, DF is employed in this paper.

-It is also widely known that fading affects significantly the performance of wireless systems \cite{Paschalis_1, Paschalis_2, Paschalis_3, Paschalis_4, Paschalis_5, Paschalis_6, Paschalis_7, Paschalis_8, Paschalis_9, Paschalis_10} and the references therein.
 This paper investigates underlay DF multi-hop cognitive networks with arbitrary number of hops.
 Most relevant works considering such network deployments focus in outage probability analysis \cite{Lee2011}, \cite{Jun, Caijun, Yan, khuong, Liping, Yang}, and BER analysis\footnote{ The work in \cite{KhuongIEICE} derives an approximate closed-form BER expression.} \cite{Hussain, Do, KhuongIEICE} assuming perfect channel estimation and two-hop communication.